marvin-c-offiah/smartmediacenter/README.md

 The service component of SmartMediaCenter, providing a GWT-RPC-based access service for mobile web clients to the SMC through Servlets on a Tomcat webserver serving compiled JavaScript web pages as a GUI.
 The component is meant to be hosted on a permanently accessible host with very low energy consumption, like as Raspberry Pi.
 Besides providing the mentioned service to a mobile web-client, this component controls the current playback configuration and the state of media playback on the SMC Player component host via RMI.
 For this purpose, it also wakes up or sets asleep the SMC Player host, as required.

 ## Developer hints

-* Everything completely Maven-ized, even the installation.
-No need to set up as an OS service.
+SmartMediaCenter is really currently being devloped, still working on a first prototype to be uploaded in time!

+* Everything will be completely Maven-ized for development (dependencies, plugins).
+* Installation/setup on the target host will be made as simple as possible by using a JAR-based Maven-call even for that.
+So package will ship with Maven included.
 * Fully preconfigured Tomcat, including user access control and certificate.
-Just run the Maven-based setup.jar per component
+Just run the Maven-based setup.jar per component.
+Also, no OS service (for Tomcat) installed by the setup.
+Can be done manually, if desired.
+But just running the main launch JAR will suffice.